ElektraInitiative/libelektra/doc/help/kdb-getmeta.md

 ## SYNOPSIS

-`kdb getmeta <path> <meta-name>`
+`kdb getmeta <key-name> <meta-name>`

-Where `path` is the full path to the key and `meta-name` is the name of the meta key the user would like to access.
+Where `key-name` is the full path to the key and `meta-name` is the name of the meta key the user would like to access.

 ## DESCRIPTION

 This command is used to print the value of a meta key.
 A meta key is information stored in a key which describes that key.

+The handling of cascading `key-name` does not differ to `kdb get`.
+Make sure to use the namespace `spec`, if you want meta-data from there.

 ## RETURN VALUES

 This command will return the following values as an exit status:
 * 0:
   No errors.
 * 1:
   Key not found.
 (Invalid `path`)
 * 2:
   Meta key not found.
 (Invalid `meta-name`).

 ## OPTIONS